Oluseyi-Abdull/AiCore-Hangman/README.md

 In this step the variables for the game of hangman were set up and the random local package was imported additionally a list of possible words to be guessed were addded!
+Some functions have been created to check input characters to ensure they are alphabetical and that they are valid guesses.

 ## Milestone 3: Check if the guessed character is in the word